AzureCosmosDB/fabric-keyvault-openai-secrets/README.md

 **OpenAI models not available:**

-- GPT-4.1 and Text-Embedding-3-Large may not be available in all regions
+- GPT-4.1-mini and Text-Embedding-3-Large may not be available in all regions
 - Check Azure OpenAI model availability in your chosen region
-- Consider updating the model versions in `infra/modules/openai.bicep` if needed
+- You can update the models in `infra/modules/openai.bicep` if needed

 **Role assignment failures:**